 As members of our Iowa State University community, faculty and staff play a valuable role in supporting our students and our community manage difficult situations.
 Traumatic situations have a significant impact on the student’s functioning and ability to succeed in the classroom.
 Students can be impacted by traumatic events, loss (friends/family, other students, or faculty), acts of violence both nationally and locally, or struggle with their own mental health or other life difficulties.
 As a community of care we provide support for our students through expressing care and helping them connect with the various supports and resources at Iowa State.

 Faculty and staff play an important role.
 You are the eyes and ears of the student experience.
 Depending on your connection with students, you may be the first person they turn to when experiencing challenges.
-Review and bookmark the Helping Students Manage Traumatic Events page.
+Review and bookmark the Helping Students Manage Traumatic Events page (Office of the Senior Vice President and Provost).

 - When terrible things happen – what you may experience (PDF) to help students learn about normal reactions to tragic events.